ungaunga/ihris-documentation/docs/last-mile_initiative/lmi-administrative-documentation.rst

 | Data Manager || Data Assistant || Add Patient
 |}

-You can see that the Data Manager role is more clearly defined as a ''Data Assistant'' with the extra ability to add patients to the system.
-In addition, if you should change or enhance the privileges of the ''Data Assistant'' role at any time in the future, the ''Data Manager'' will ''automatically'' adapt to those changes &mdash; for example, if you decided a month later to allow any ''Data Assistant'' to ''Edit Encounters'' (by adding the ''Edit Encounters'' privilege to the ''Data Assistant'' role), the ''Data Manager'' role would automatically gain the ability to edit encounters as well.
+You can see that the Data Manager role is more clearly defined as a *Data Assistant*  with the extra ability to add patients to the system.
+In addition, if you should change or enhance the privileges of the *Data Assistant*  role at any time in the future, the *Data Manager*  will *automatically*  adapt to those changes &mdash; for example, if you decided a month later to allow any *Data Assistant*  to *Edit Encounters*  (by adding the *Edit Encounters*  privilege to the *Data Assistant*  role), the *Data Manager*  role would automatically gain the ability to edit encounters as well.

-Common scenarios would be to define roles like ''Provider'' that is inherited by ''Physician'', ''Nurse'', ''Clinical Officer'', etc.  You can then control most of the privileges within the ''Provider'' role and those changes will effect all types of providers in the system.
+Common scenarios would be to define roles like *Provider*  that is inherited by *Physician* , *Nurse* , *Clinical Officer* , etc.  You can then control most of the privileges within the *Provider*  role and those changes will effect all types of providers in the system.
 If you find that you have to go through multiple roles and edit them to make a change, then you could likely benefit from defining a role that applies to all of the roles and/or users you are editing and make define a new role to manage those privileges.
-For example, if you found that you were constantly editing roles like ''Provider', ''Data Assistant'', and ''Caregiver'' whenever you adjusted how patient data are allowed to be viewed in your system (i.e., affecting all users/roles that are allowed to view patient data), you might benefit from creating a new ''Patient Data Viewer'' role, assigning it to each of those other roles, and then managing the privileges in one place (under that new role).
+For example, if you found that you were constantly editing roles like *Provider', * Data Assistant'', and *Caregiver*  whenever you adjusted how patient data are allowed to be viewed in your system (i.e., affecting all users/roles that are allowed to view patient data), you might benefit from creating a new *Patient Data Viewer*  role, assigning it to each of those other roles, and then managing the privileges in one place (under that new role).

 Some privileges are built into the system and cannot be deleted.
 Other privileges may be added by modules.
 It is unlikely that you will be adding new privileges yourself, since privileges are only useful when they are understood and used by the system.
 On the other hand, you will definitely be creating new roles to fit your needs and will be managing privileges within those roles.

-There are some special roles that are predefined within OpenMRS and cannot be deleted: ''Anonymous'', ''Authenticated'', ''Provider'', and ''System Develope''r.
-Any privileges granted to the ''Anonymous'' role will be available to people without logging into the system.
-Generally, ''Anonymous'' privileges are kept very restricted, since patient information might otherwise be compromised.
-Privileges granted to the ''Authenticated''  role are granted to anyone that logs into your system, no matter what other role(s) they might be assigned.
-Granting privileges to the ''Authenticated'' role is an easy way to grant privileges to all users of the system.  ''Provider'' represents the most basic care provider and can serve as the basic role from which to build specialized providers (physicians, nurses, medical students, etc.).
-The ''System Developer'' role is automatically granted full access to the system and should only be granted to system administrators.
+There are some special roles that are predefined within OpenMRS and cannot be deleted: *Anonymous* , *Authenticated* , *Provider* , and *System Develope* r.
+Any privileges granted to the *Anonymous*  role will be available to people without logging into the system.
+Generally, *Anonymous*  privileges are kept very restricted, since patient information might otherwise be compromised.
+Privileges granted to the *Authenticated*   role are granted to anyone that logs into your system, no matter what other role(s) they might be assigned.
+Granting privileges to the *Authenticated*  role is an easy way to grant privileges to all users of the system.  *Provider*  represents the most basic care provider and can serve as the basic role from which to build specialized providers (physicians, nurses, medical students, etc.).
+The *System Developer*  role is automatically granted full access to the system and should only be granted to system administrators.

 Super users (system administrators) are automatically granted all privileges in the system; therefore, you must be very careful to protect your system administrator password.

 ----

-==What privileges are required for various actions?==
+What privileges are required for various actions?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * View Patients
-**Manage Relationships {{info | Manage Relationships privilege is *not* required after [http://dev.openmrs.org/changeset/5050 build 5050].}}
+* *Manage Relationships {{info | Manage Relationships privilege is *not* required after  `build 5050 <http://dev.openmrs.org/changeset/5050>`_ .}}
-**Patient Dashboard - View Demographics Section **Patient Dashboard - View Encounters Section **Patient Dashboard - View Forms Section
+* *Patient Dashboard - View Demographics Section
+* *Patient Dashboard - View Encounters Section
+* *Patient Dashboard - View Forms Section
-**Patient Dashboard - View Graphs Section
+* *Patient Dashboard - View Graphs Section
-**Patient Dashboard - View Overview Section
+* *Patient Dashboard - View Overview Section
-**Patient Dashboard - View Patient Summary
+* *Patient Dashboard - View Patient Summary
-**Print Clinical Summary
+* *Print Clinical Summary
-**View Clinical Summary
+* *View Clinical Summary
-**View Concept Classes
+* *View Concept Classes
-**View Concept Datatypes
+* *View Concept Datatypes
-**View Concepts
+* *View Concepts
-**View Encounter Types
+* *View Encounter Types
-**View Encounters
+* *View Encounters
-**View Forms
+* *View Forms
-**View Locations
+* *View Locations
-**View Observations
+* *View Observations
-**View Patient Programs
+* *View Patient Programs
-**View Patients
+* *View Patients
-**View People
+* *View People
-**View Person Attribute Types
+* *View Person Attribute Types
-**View Programs
+* *View Programs
-**View Relationship Types
+* *View Relationship Types
-**View Relationships
+* *View Relationships

-*Do Data Exports
+* Do Data Exports
-**View Data Exports
+* *View Data Exports
-**Add Data Exports
+* *Add Data Exports
-**Edit Data Exports
+* *Edit Data Exports
-**Delete Data Exports
+* *Delete Data Exports

 * Work with Programs
-**Manage Programs - Required to add a new program, work flow, etc.
+* *Manage Programs - Required to add a new program, work flow, etc.
-**Edit Patient Programs - Required to allow a user to change the program that a patient is in.
+* *Edit Patient Programs - Required to allow a user to change the program that a patient is in.

 * Tribes
-**Manage Tribes
+* *Manage Tribes
-**Edit Person Tribe - Assign a patient to a tribe.
+* *Edit Person Tribe - Assign a patient to a tribe.
 Only required if global property restrict_patient_attribute.tribe is set to true

-This section covered under the [[http://openmrs.org/wiki/License OpenMRS Public License]] [[Category:Last Mile Initiative]]
+This section covered under the [ `OpenMRS Public License <http://openmrs.org/wiki/License>`_ ] [[Category:Last Mile Initiative]]